waquraishi/waquraishi.github.io2/aboutme.md

 subtitle: Why do you wanna listen to my silly rants and raves?
 ---
 My name is Waseem and I live in Richmond, VA.
 I'm a passionate software engineer, devoted husband and father to 3 wonderful kids.
-I have the following qualities:
+I have the following *snowflake* qualities:

 - I rock a killer beard
 - Lost over 80 pounds doing intermittent fasting